-Speak & Do team
+Speak & Do Team

 Bára has loved foreign languages and English in particular since she was a child.
-She gained her first teaching experience when she was only a 10-year-old girl and started learning English at school; right after her classes she would rush home to teach her aunt, whose daughter had emigrated to the USA, whatever it was that she had just learned.
+She gained her first teaching experience when she was only a 10-year-old girl and started learning English at school; right after her classes, she would rush home to teach her aunt, whose daughter had emigrated to the USA, whatever it was that she had just learned.
 While studying English and American philology at the Faculty of Arts, Charles University she taught company courses and individual and group lessons.
-She studied in the US – both at high school and university, and spent one year as an Erasmus student in Santiago de Compostela, Spain.
+She studied in the US – both at the high school and university and spent one year as an Erasmus student in Santiago de Compostela, Spain.
 After completing her studies, she lived and worked in Ireland.
-Her current focus is teaching small children, for whom she created the unique experience-oriented Speak & Do project, which incorporates elements from Montessori pedagogy and Hejný’s mathematics.
+Her current focus is on teaching small children, for whom she created the unique experience-oriented Speak & Do project, which incorporates elements of Montessori pedagogy and Hejný’s mathematics.
 Bára abounds with original ideas for kids’ activities – be it sports, trips, arts and crafts, little science experiments or just ”simple” games.
-She promotes a respectful and respecting partner-like approach to children, and practices this daily with her son and daughter (6 and 4 years old).
+She promotes a respectful and respecting partner-like approach to children and practices this day with her son and daughter (6 and 4 years old).
 Her special talent is to bring people together.
 Whatever she does, she does 100 percent.
 Speak & Do is her ”third baby” and her current passion.

 I have a deep devotion to traveling and exploring different cultures.
 I'm fascinated by the relative small size of Europe and the ease of traveling within the Shengen Zone.
 What people probably appreciate most about me is my ability to not place limits on personal goals.
 My move to Prague was viewed by some as a bold move, but I was not one to be deterred.
 Such a move has given me the confidence to strive for more adventures.
 Who knows what the future has in store for me?
 A child's mind is ever changing and is in constant need of stimulation.
 As a teacher, I feel it more gratifying when a child learns something new.
 Children emote differently and their excitement is more contagious and yet more rewarding.

 After completing my studies in Childcare, English literature, English language and Psychology in England I decided to see what a TEFL course could offer me and so I flew over to Prague with my partner.
-In England, I have left behind my horse and my much loved job of delivering Princess parties to children from just one to ten years old.
+In England, I have left behind my horse and my much-loved job of delivering Princess parties to children from just one to ten years old.
 Despite loving my day to day life in England, the urge to travel and teach had me itching at my fingertips - a desire I knew could not be contained.
 At home, I have grown up in a family with seven siblings; not only has this given me the advantage of growing up in a big, loving and caring family household, but I have also established a natural talent for caring for children of all ages.
 My passion for children is no better expressed than when working alongside Bara at Speak & Do where we teach children the basic English language in a fun and caring way.

 Hi, I’m Petra.
-I've been teaching 3-10 year-old kids for three years now and I was with the Speak & Do team for the SummerCamps.
+I've been teaching 3-10-year-old kids for three years now and I was with the Speak & Do team for the SummerCamps.
 I also teach adult classes.
 I studied languages at the Faculty of Education and creative education at the Academy of Music and Dramatic Arts.
 Kids teach me how to play and discover new things that's why I enjoy my time with them.